 Section 2.
 Progressive Discipline

 The parties agree that the purpose of progressive discipline is intended to afford all employees the opportunity to learn from mistakes and gain a better understanding of the conduct and performance expected of them in the classroom and the broader campus community.
-The steps of progressive discipline

-shall include a documented oral warning, written warning, final written warning, suspension, and termination
+The steps of progressive discipline that the College may impose include, but are not limited to, a documented oral warning, written warning, final written warning, suspension, termination.
+In addition, the College has discretion to impose the following:

+Informal actions

+Clarification of the standards of conduct;

+Recommendation for counseling or mentoring;

+Monitoring of the situation;

+Support for self-help;

+Mediation by a third party.

+Formal disciplinary sanctions

+Placing a letter in the personnel file for a specified period of time;

+Placing a permanent letter in the personnel file;

+Requiring regular reports on the faculty member’s actions to rectify the matter;

+Withholding of salary increases, or stipends, or travel funds;

+Denial of sabbatical;

+Reduction of salary;

+Suspension (with or without pay) from teaching and/or other responsibilities and privileges.

+This Section does not prevent or otherwise limit the College from exercising its management right not to rehire a bargaining unit employee on a terminal contract or not renew/reappoint a faculty member on a renewable contract.

+If the College imposes an action or sanction as listed in the Procedures for Imposition of Sanctions Other than Dismissal, the bargaining unit member does not have the right to appeal the sanction to the Committee on Academic Freedom and Rights or the Faculty Advisory Board as described in the Faculty Handbook.

 Any disciplinary action should generally be consistent with progressive discipline and match the severity of the action or incident that prompted the College to take disciplinary action against an employee.
 The College may warn, reprimand, demote, suspend or discharge bargaining unit employees without first providing progressive discipline if the circumstances are severe enough to warrant such action.